Moduli of surfaces in $\mathbb{P}^3$: Introduction

 While the smoothability assumption restricts us to one component of the moduli space, we can remove the assumption in the case of odd degree surfaces in $\PP^3$.
 However, this moduli space is not irreducible.

-\begin{theorem} For odd degree $d$, the moduli space of three-dimensional $(d,4)$ $\PP^3$ \he stable pairs is a proper Deligne-Mumford stack. \end{theorem}
+\begin{theorem} For odd degree $d$, the moduli space of three-dimensional $\dfour$ \he stable pairs is a proper Deligne-Mumford stack. \end{theorem}

-The oddness of degree $d$ in this result is perhaps surprising.
-The main issue is that, without the smoothability assumption, the class of pairs defined is not obviously a bounded family.
-If boundedness was immediately known, Hacking's arguments in the plane curve case \cite{hacking} would imply that the moduli space is a Deligne-Mumford stack and properness would follow from a relatively standard argument using the Minimal Model Program.
+The reason for requiring oddness of degree is that, without the smoothability assumption, the class of pairs defined is not obviously a bounded family.
+If boundedness was known, Hacking's arguments in the plane curve case \cite{hacking} would imply that the moduli space is a Deligne-Mumford stack and properness would follow from a relatively standard arguments.
 Hacon, M\textsuperscript{c}Kernan, and Xu proved a strong result about boundedness of families of certain pairs $(X,D)$.
 It requires the coefficients of the divisors appearing in $D$ to belong to a DCC set.
-Here, in the definition of a $(p,q)$ \he stable pair, one requires that $(X, (\frac{q}{p} + \epsilon) D)$ is slc for $\epsilon$ sufficiently small.
+Here, in the definition of a $\Zpq$ \he stable pair, one requires that $(X, (\frac{q}{p} + \epsilon) D)$ is slc for $\epsilon$ sufficiently small.
 However, $\epsilon$ is not bounded from below, so results on boundedness like those in \cite{hmx} do not directly apply.
 If $\epsilon$ was required to belong to a DCC set, \cite[Theorem 1.1]{hmx} would apply to show the given pairs belong to a bounded family.

-In a different direction, an initial goal of this project was to classify the singular pairs appearing on the boundary of the moduli space of $(d,4)$ $\PP^3$-smoothable \he stable pairs.
+In a different direction, an initial goal of this project was to classify the singular pairs appearing on the boundary of the moduli space of $\dfours$ \he stable pairs.
 In working on this problem, the classification results gave enough control of the singularities of the boundary of the moduli space for odd degree $d$ to obtain boundedness even for non-smoothable pairs.
 In other words, regardless of what set $\epsilon$ lives in, the classification results for odd degree $d$ actually imply boundedness.

-Therefore, for $(d,4)$ $\PP^3$ \he stable pairs, the following theorems serve two purposes: explicit classification of singular threefolds appearing in the moduli space and a means to achieve boundedness without carefully studying the numbers $\epsilon$ that appear in \he stable pairs.
+Therefore, for $\dfour$ \he stable pairs, the following theorems serve two purposes: explicit classification of singular threefolds appearing in the moduli space and a means to achieve boundedness without carefully studying the numbers $\epsilon$ that appear in \he stable pairs.
 The first result is about ambient spaces $X$ with mild singularities.
 Because $D \sim_{\mathbb{Q}} -\frac{d}{4} K_{X}$, classifying all the possible threefolds $X$ appearing is the first step toward understanding $D$.